Fener Balat Walking Tour

 Our walking tours usually start from the Kadir Has University which is located in the Cibali Neighborhood.
 It’s a great meeting spot and the perfect place to start a walking tour through the streets of Fener and finally down to the historic Balat neighborhood.
 All three neighborhoods are close to each other and a Fener Balat walking tour will take approximately 4 hours.

-As we guide you through these three iconic neighborhoods, you’ll get to experience some of Istanbul’s deepest history.
+If you want to learn about the history of Istanbul, the Fener and Balat neighborhoods will certainly interest you.
 Many of the buildings and structures from hundreds of years ago are still standing today and they are absolutely wonderful sights that you should not miss.

 Cibali is a vibrant neighborhood that had great significance during the Byzantine period and still has many old relics that have lasted hundreds of years since Roman rule.